nickbrandt/GitLab/doc/ci/yaml/README.md

 ##### Multiple files from a project

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/26793) in GitLab 13.6.
-> - It's [deployed behind a feature flag](../../user/feature_flags.md), disabled by default.
+> - It's [deployed behind a feature flag](../../user/feature_flags.md), enabled by default.
-> - It's disabled on GitLab.com.
+> - It's enabled on GitLab.com.
-> - It's not recommended for production use.
+> - It's recommended for production use.
-> - To use it in GitLab self-managed instances, ask a GitLab administrator to enable it. **(CORE ONLY)**
+> - For GitLab self-managed instances, GitLab administrators can opt to disable it. **(CORE ONLY)**

 You can include multiple files from the same project: